Yami-no-karuro/Ino-Starter/readme.md

 ### Compile & Upload

 Pre-made `sh` commands are available for compiling (`compile.sh`) and uploading (`upload.sh`) the code.

-- Run `chmod +x compile.sh` to make the script executable.
-- Run `./compile.sh` to launch the Arduino compiler.
-- Run `chmod +x upload.sh` to make the upload script executable.
-- Run `./upload.sh` to launch the Arduino uploader.

 Before using the commands make sure the configurations are correct.

 ```bash